 - Commitment to writing a one-page biographical sketch of historic female physicans, with appropriate citations.

 All work will be computer-based and can be done from home or your campus library.
 Would you like to be involved?
-Please contact our National Student Program Chair for more information!
+Please contact our National Medical Student Program Chair for more information!

 Be One Teach One

 Be One Teach One (BOTO) motivates young girls to reach their personal, educational, and professional goals through mentorship, monthly workshops, and small group discussions.
 BOTO creates a safe, nurturing, and challenging atmosphere where participants can freely explore and develop their interests in medicine and science.
 BOTO was first developed and implemented by students Risa Siegel and Siatta Dunbar at Touro College of Osteopathic Medicine – Harlem in 2008-2009.

 Are you interested in starting your own Be One Teach One project?
 AMWA’s BOTO project kit contains EVERYTHING you need!
 Please request the BOTO Project Kit by email from the National Medical Student Program Chair.